Scanian War: War in Scania

 On 24 October 1676, the Swedish king Charles XI marched back into Scania with an army of 12,000, forcing the Danes on the defensive.
 After a number of skirmishes the Danish army was badly beaten in the Battle of Lund on December 4.
 Despite gains by Gyldenløve in the north, the Swedish offensive of Charles XI tipped the scale.
 After failing to take Malmö and the defeat at the Battle of Landskrona the Danish Army in Scania was still not beaten, but the morale was definitely broken.

 However the Danes held the fortified town of Landskrona and was able to ship in more Dutch and German mercenaries and in July 1678 Christian V marched east to rescue the diminishing Danish garrison in the town of Kristianstad besieged by the Swedes.
 After facing the whole Swedish army on the plain west of Kristianstad Christian V opted not to give battle but to retreat back to Landskrona and evacuate all his troops from Scania.

+Movements during the expedition to Prussia.

+Expedition to Prussia

+To relieve pressure on Swedish Pomerania, Charles XI aimed to divert Brandenburg's forces by attacking East Prussia through Swedish Livonia.
+Following several delays, Field Marshal Henrik Horn assembled over 12,000 men, mostly Finns, and departed Riga for East Prussia in October 1678, reaching Tilsit in early December.
+Yet, the Swedes would be driven back to their starting point in the Great Sleigh Drive by the Elector, having lost nearly half of their army.